Spray Coverage Vs. Spray Coverage: Aquatic Herbicide Applications

 Large scale spray coverage is not usually considered in most terrestrial applications utilizing broadcast booms, as 100% of the target area is always covered by the application.
 However, most foliar aquatic applications utilize a single-nozzle handgun which relies on the applicator to oscillate the spray pattern back and forth by hand.
 Consequently, relying on human mechanics compared to mechanized systems can result in inconsistencies in large scale spray coverage.
 Furthermore, these applications are commonly conducted by airboat without the use of rate controllers, GPS, or nice straight rows of crops to keep us on track.

-Dr. Benjamin P. Sperry, UF/IFAS CAIP Research Assistant Scientist, wrote this piece.
-Any questions should be directed to Shelby Oesterreicher at email@example.com.
+Written by Dr. Benjamin P. Sperry, UF/IFAS CAIP Research Assistant Scientist.
 For more information about the UF/IFAS Center for Aquatic and Invasive Plants, please visit http://plants.ifas.ufl.edu.
 Be sure to follow us on social @UFIFASCAIP.
-To read more blogs like this one visit http://blogs.ifas.ufl.edu/caip/.
+To read more blogs like this one visit https://blogs.ifas.ufl.edu/caip/.